ameli/restoreio/docs/source/user_guide/input_data.rst

 4. Ocean's Surface East and North Velocity Error Variables (Optional)
 ---------------------------------------------------------------------

-When you enable the ``uncertainty_quant`` option in :func:`restoreio.restore` to generate ensembles of velocity field for uncertainty quantification, the east and north velocity error variables are used.
+When you enable the ``uncertainty_quant`` option in :func:`restoreio.restore` to generate ensemble of velocity field for uncertainty quantification, the east and north velocity error variables are used.
 However, for uncertainty quantification purposes, you have the alternative option of providing the :ref:`Geometric Dilution of Precision Variables <ocean-gdop-var-sec>` instead of the velocity error variables.

-For further details, refer to :ref:`Generating Ensembles <generating-ensembles>` section.
+For further details, refer to :ref:`Generating Ensemble <generating-ensemble>` section.

 Unit
 ~~~~